Biden gets COVID-19 booster shot as additional doses roll out | Health

 - United States

-"We are going to do our part," he said.
 The U.S. Centers for Disease Control and Prevention (CDC) last week backed an additional dose of the Pfizer Inc /BioNTech vaccine for Americans aged 65 and older, adults with underlying medical conditions and adults in high-risk working and institutional settings.
+Senate Republican leader Mitch McConnell also received a booster shot on Monday.
+"All Americans should speak with their doctors and get vaccinated," he said.

+Biden, 78, said his wife Jill would also get a booster shot soon.
+In getting the booster, Biden dismissed criticism that the United States should distribute more vaccines worldwide before allowing boosters at home.
+"We are helping.
+We are doing more than every other nation in the world combined," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)